mitogen-hq/mitogen/docs/ansible.rst

   following its parent SSH account, and try to emulate Ansible's existing timeout semantics.

-* Normally with Ansible, diagnostics and use of the :py:mod:`logging` package output on the target machine are discarded.
-With Mitogen, all of this is captured and returned to the host machine, where it can be viewed as desired with ``-vvv``.

 * Local commands are executed in a reuseable Python interpreter created identically to interpreters used on remote hosts.
-At present only one such interpreter per ``become_user`` exists, and so only one action may be executed in each context simultaneously.
-Ansible usually permits up to ``ansible.cfg:forks`` simultaneous local actions, which may trigger a performance regression in some playbooks.
-This will be fixed in a future release.
+At present only one such interpreter per ``become_user`` exists, and so only one local action may be executed simultaneously per local user account.

+  Ansible usually permits up to ``ansible.cfg:forks`` simultaneous local actions.
+Any long-running local actions that execute for every target will experience artificial serialization, causing slowdown equivalent to `task_duration * num_targets`.
+This will be fixed soon.

+* Asynchronous job IDs exist only for the duration of a run, and cannot be queried by subsequent ansible-playbook invocations.
+Since the ability to query job IDs across runs relied on an implementation detail, it is not expected this will break any real-world playbooks.

 How Modules Execute